Honda UK Manufacturing: Swindon plant

 In 1985, Honda acquired the South Marston site on the northeastern outskirts of Swindon.
 The site had been used during the Second World War for aircraft production by Phillips & Powis and Short Brothers, and later by Vickers-Armstrongs-Supermarine; its selection in 1938 took into account the presence of the skilled workforce at the Swindon Works of the Great Western Railway.
 The 370 acre site straddles the boundary between the parishes of Stratton St Margaret and South Marston.

 HUM was established in 1985, and began engine production in 1989.
 In 1992, production of the Accord (which had the same design as the Rover 600 Series, but used different engines) began in Swindon, while a second engine line was added.
 In 1994, production of the Civic began in Swindon.
-Also this year, the Rover-Honda venture ended due to BMW's takeover of Rover.
+Also that year, the Rover-Honda venture ended due to BMW's takeover of Rover.
 Despite this, the 1995 Rover 400 Series was based on the new Civic.

-In August 2000, it was reported that UK-manufactured Honda cars would be exported to Japan for the first time.
+In August 2000, it was reported that UK-made Honda cars would be exported to Japan for the first time.
 In the same year, the plant began production of the CR-V SUV, which had been sold since 1997 in the UK.
-In September 2001, HUM opened a second car assembly plant in Swindon, adding two hundred jobs and increasing capacity to 250,000 vehicles a year.
+In September 2001, HUM opened a second car assembly plant at Swindon, adding two hundred jobs and increasing capacity to 250,000 vehicles a year.
 From this year onward, production of the Civic Type R moved to Swindon, and would remain there for the rest of the plant's life.
 In December, plant workers voted to form a union, and be represented by the Amalgamated Engineering and Electrical Union.

-In 2002, HUM began export to North America while production of the Accord ended, with the new model being imported from Japan.
-In October 2002, Ken Keir, managing director of HUM, stated that Honda would maintain vehicle production in the United Kingdom, irrespective of whether or not it joined the Eurozone.
+In 2002, HUM began export to North America.
+At the same time, production of the Accord ended, with the new model being imported from Japan.
+In October 2002, HUM managing director Ken Keir stated that Honda would maintain vehicle production in the United Kingdom, irrespective of whether or not it joined the Eurozone.
 In 2003, the plant produced its one millionth vehicle.

 In September 2006, it was announced that Honda would be recruiting an additional 700 workers for HUM, and raising production at the site by 32% to 250,000 vehicles per year.
 In February 2008, it was announced that Honda would be making an £80 million investment in new production facilities at Swindon, for the manufacture of plastic car parts and metal castings for engines.
-That same year, the plant produced its two millionth vehicle.
+That year, the plant produced its two millionth vehicle.

-On 30 January 2009, due to the recession, which had caused a fall in sales, it was announced that direct workers at the Swindon site would be laid off for four months until 1 June, with full pay for the first two months of the period and about half-pay for the remainder.
+On 30 January 2009, due to the recession, which had caused a fall in sales, it was announced that direct workers at the Swindon site would be laid off for four months until 1 June, with full pay for the first two months and about half-pay for the remainder.
 Employees in the indirect staff or maintenance categories would instead lose approximately £1,500 and remain at work.